p3ter-dev/p3ter-dev/README.md

 ## About Me

 Hello!
-I'm **Peter**, a passionate Engineer based in Ethiopia, learning in Addis Ababa institute of Technology(AAiT).
+It's **Peter**, a passionate Engineer based in Ethiopia, learning in Addis Ababa institute of Technology(AAiT).
 Love learning new technologies.

 ---